Hong Kong Style Mahjong (3 Min)

 • Carefully watch discards to call for pongs

-• Prioritize discarding single tiles that other players have previously discarded or revealed because it becomes less likely for you to form a pair with those tiles
+• Prioritize discarding tiles that other players have previously discarded or revealed because it becomes less likely for you to form a pair or triplet with those tiles

-• Immediately discard single tiles if two or more of them are discarded or revealed.
-Because there are only 4 of each tile, it is impossible to make a pong with the remaining 2
+• Immediately discard tiles if two or more of them are discarded or revealed.
+Because there are only 4 of each tile, it is impossible to make a pong with the remaining two

 • Immediately call a concealed kong if you have 4 of the same tile in your hand

-To score more, you can aim for pongs of dragon tiles or relevant wind tiles for +1 Fan each.
+To increase your score, you can aim for pongs of dragon tiles or relevant wind tiles for +1 Fan each.

 Suited Hands

 The next type of hand you’ll frequently want to play are single suit hands.
-Single suit hands are hands consisting of tiles that are all from the same suit (characters, bamboos, or dots) and can also contain honor tiles (winds or dragons).
+Single suit hands are hands consisting of tiles that are all from the same suit (characters, bamboos, or dots) or honor tiles (winds and dragons).

-The easier variant with honor tiles ( Clean Hand/Half Flush ) has a base value of 3 Fan, and the rarer one without honor tiles ( Pure Hand/Flush ) has a base value of 7 Fan.
+The easier variant with honor tiles included ( Mixed One Suit , Half Flush) has a base value of 3 Fan, and the rarer one without honor tiles ( Pure One Suit , Full Flush) has a base value of 7 Fan.

 Image of a half flush hand and a full flush hand